canmom/canmom.github.io/fiction/lunarians.md

 Let me tell you about the second rocket.
 It was much bigger than the first one.
 Ours was a missile that had been turned to crewed spaceflight by some very reckless means, but the Sokee ship was purpose-built to bring pilgrims to the Holy Moon.
 It carried a mighty twenty-one people.
 (Don't laugh, rockets were small back then!)
 All at once, our little colony would quadruple in size.

-Get this, right---the Sokee rocket had no separate lander.
+Get this---the Sokee rocket had no separate lander.
 They'd deorbit the whole machine.
 To keep things simple!
 Yeah.

 I greeted it with some anxiety, fearing that the balance of power would shift in our colony with its change of demographics, but in fact these Sokee cosmonauts were terrifyingly young and rather less well-prepared than they thought---more religious zeal than practical experience.
 It was something of a miracle that they made it to the moon in one piece, but their luck ran out.
 Their landing was almost as much of a disaster as mine.
 Fuel gave out almost three metres from the ground and the rocket smeared itself across the moonscape.
 Barely avoided cutting right through our little habitat.
 But their crew compartment was built sturdy, and once we peeled it open, nearly all of them lived.

 Suddenly I found myself in the position of teacher.
+And that's when things got really messy.

 ---

 I think it started like this.
-At least, this is how I remember it.
 I was trimming the moonflowers with one of the Acolyte-Cosmonauts.
 It must have been Sāb.
+I remember exactly what he said.

-"Is it true," Sāb said, "that the Lunarites are more closely related to this flower than the other races of Albion?"
+"Is it true," he said, "that the Lunarites are more closely related to this flower than the other races of Albion?"

-I blinked.
-I'd never heard that one before.
-My eyes found their way over to Harani, who was wearing a much more severe grimace.
+I'd never heard that one before, didn't know what to say.
+But my eyes found their way over to Harani, and she looked like she'd eaten someone's moult.

 "No." she said.
 "Who told you that?
 We're descended from the ancient land-jellyfish, same as everyone else.
 Somewhere in deep time we must have a common ancestor with the flower, but..."

+And Sāb cut her off!
 "Master Haqui said so."
-Sāb said, a whining, insistent edge in his voice.
+He had this whining edge in his voice.
 "We carry the heritage of the flower, which is why we have a greater affinity with the Moon."

 "Is Master Haqui an evolutionary biologist?"
-Her voice became testy, as it always did when the Sokee masters came up.
+Harani's voice got testy, as it always did when the Sokee masters came up.

-Sāb pouted.
+And Sāb pouted.
 "It was revealed to him."

-"*Revealed*."

-"He dreamed of the flower growing within us, tempering the evil nature of Albion.
-So he ground up the flowers and extracted their essence, and meditated.
-Soon enough, the light of the moon shone from within, and we could see the blooming flowers curling inside him!
-Doesn't that prove it, Sister?"

-She scoffed and turned away.

-"And what of the converts?"
-I said, unable to resist the bait.
-"Our people are not a race.
-We come from all parts of Albion."
+Harani just deadpanned, just, "*Revealed*."
+So Sāb really got going!
+He had this whole speech about Master Haqui dreaming of the flower growing within us, tempering the evil nature of Albion---of course.
+And apparently Haqui proved it, by grinding up a moonflower and eating it, which made him glow with inner moonlight to reveal those flowers blooming inside.

+By this point Harani just scoffed and turned away, but I couldn't resist the bait.
+So I came in with the converts question---we're from all over Albion, we're not a race.

-Sāb seemed taken aback by this.
-"Well, maybe it's like a... a recessive gene." he said.
-"Something that reveals itself in the children, even if it's hidden in the parents."
+It put Sāb off his stride.
+But he had an answer!
+He said, "Well, maybe it's like a... a recessive gene.
+Revealing itself in the children, but hidden in the parents."

-"And if someone didn't have this gene?
+So I asked him, "if someone didn't have this gene?
 Could they become a Lunarite?"
-I looked at him across the petals, snipping an errant branch.
+And I just looked at him across the petals.

-He met my gaze with fervour.
+He met my gaze.
 "They *wouldn't*.
 And if they tried, they'd still have the evil soil of Albion inside them.
 They could never be pure."

 "You're only encouraging him, Ro."
 Harani said.

-So I just said I don't think that's how it works---well, something to that effect---and sent Sāb away on some errand.
+So I just said I don't think that's how it works---something to that effect---and sent Sāb away on some errand.
 In retrospect, if I'd pressed harder then, I might have saved us a lot of trouble.
 But that's hubris talking.

 ---